emontzkajnl/plugins/custom-facebook-feed/README.txt

 * **Increase social engagement** between you and your users, customers, or fans
 * **Save time** by using the Custom Facebook Feed to generate dynamic, search engine crawlable content on your website
 * **Get more likes** by displaying your Facebook content directly on your site
-* **Improve your SEO** as all of that quality keyword-rich Facebook content from posts and Facebook comments is directly embedded into your website
+* **Improve your SEO** as all of that quality keyword-rich content from posts and Facebook comments is directly embedded into your website
 * Display your Facebook content your way to perfectly match your website's style
 * **No Coding Required** - choose from tons of built-in customization options to create a truly unique feed of your Facebook content.
 * The Custom Facebook Feed plugin is **updated regularly** with new features, bug-fixes and Facebook API changes